zero1limited/mdoq-docs/docs/tutorials/setting-svg-logo.md

 •  Look for the folder within your theme called "web", this should contain another folder called "images".
 For example, `app/design/frontend/[VENDOR]/[THEME]/web/images`

-•  Right click the images folder and select "Upload Files"
+•  Ensuring your logo is named 'logo.png', right-click the images folder and select "Upload Files"

 •  Drag and drop your .svg image here